-Your nurse's name is
+Your healthcare professional's name is

-THE NURSE VISIT
+THE HEALTH VISIT

 Thank you for taking part in the interview.
-We would also like to arrange for a registered nurse to visit you and take some health measurements.
-We hope that you will agree to the nurse visit, as it is an extremely valuable part of the survey, and will help provide a fuller picture of health in people your age.
+We would also like to arrange for a healthcare professional to visit you and take some health measurements.
+We hope that you will agree to the visit, as it is an extremely valuable part of the survey, and will help provide a fuller picture of health in people your age.

-This leaflet provides you with information about all the measurements we would like to take during the nurse visit.
-The nurse visit is entirely voluntary and you can skip any measurement you do not wish to take part in.
+This leaflet provides you with information about all the measurements we would like to take during the health visit.
+This visit is entirely voluntary and you can skip any measurement you do not wish to take part in.

-The nurse can give you a note of some of these measures to keep for your own records if you would like.
+The healthcare professional can give you a note of some of these measures to keep for your own records if you would like.
 The visit will take just over an hour to complete.